brendondsouza/Grocery-buddy-react/README.md

 ## Optimizations

 Completed: Added the ability to mark items as complete with a success banner\
-Next: Edit in place: Ability to edit the item in the same line that it originally displayed
+Coming soon: Edit in place: Ability to edit the item in the same line that it originally displayed